kneron/document_center/docs/toolchain/yolo_example.md

 To run NEF on KL520, we need help from [Kneron PLUS](http://doc.kneron.com/docs/#plus/getting_started/):

-1. Connect KL520 USB dongle and USB camera to your computer
+1. Connect KL520 USB dongle to your computer
 2. Follow the instruction in document([Kneron PLUS](http://doc.kneron.com/docs/#plus/getting_started/)) to setup the environment (Note: python usage document is at "kneron_plus/python/README.md" in Kneron PLUS folder)

 ## Step 10.
 Run our yolo NEF on KL520 with Kneron PLUS